hitbtc-com/hitbtc-api/README.md

 ### <a name="ticker"/>/api/1/public/:symbol/ticker

-<i>Summary:</i> returns the actual data on cryptocurrency exchange rates.
+<i>Summary:</i> returns the actual data on exchange rates of the specified cryptocurrency.

 Sample usage at HitBTC site: see [https://hitbtc.com/market-overview](https://hitbtc.com/market-overview) for each line.